123kieran/Mobile_App_Dev_2/README.md

 - Integrated Touch

 # Running the app
 //I ran the windows App cert test on the App and it passed, See Image "WindowsTest.png".
-Waiting for certification from store The app is available from the windows store and can be found through searching for "FamilyGuy SoundBoard" or clicking on this link : link will be here
+Waiting for certification from store.

+The app is available from the windows store and can be found through searching for "FamilyGuy SoundBoard" or clicking on this link : link will be here

 You can also clone this repo :